 If your seizures are completely controlled, you don’t need to take any greater safety precautions than anyone else.
 If you are still having seizures you need to consider safety precautions.
 For example:

-- When possible, have a companion in the water with you.
+- It is always a good idea to have a companion in the water with you

 - Make sure that your companion knows what to do if you have a seizure and is strong enough to help you.
 (See how to deal with a seizure in the water)